2023 NFL season: New media contracts

 This was the first season under 11-year U.S. media rights agreements with CBS, Fox, NBC, ESPN/ABC, and NFL Network renewing their existing regular season AFC, NFC, Sunday Night Football, Monday Night Football, and NFL Network Exclusive Game Series packages, respectively, through the 2033 season.
-The contracts keep CBS, NBC, and ESPN's digital rights to stream their respective live games on their respective paid over-the-top subscription streaming platforms, Paramount+, Peacock, and ESPN+ (Fox does not have a dedicated paid streaming platform).
-Fox, NBC, and ESPN may continue to offer Spanish-language versions of their games on their respective Spanish-language outlets Fox Deportes, Telemundo Deportes, and ESPN Deportes (CBS does not have a specific platform for Spanish-language sports content, although it may continue to sub-license Spanish-language rights of its Super Bowl coverage).
-Changes beginning this regular season include the following:
+The contracts keep CBS, NBC, and ESPN's digital rights to stream their respective live games on their respective paid over-the-top subscription streaming platforms, Paramount+, Peacock, and ESPN+ (Fox had yet to launch a dedicated paid streaming platform).
+Fox, NBC, and ESPN may continue to offer Spanish-language broadcasts of their games on their respective Spanish-language outlets Fox Deportes, Telemundo Deportes, and ESPN Deportes (CBS does not have a specific platform for Spanish-language sports content, but has sub-licensed Spanish-language rights to the Super Bowl).
+Changes beginning this regular season included the following: